rcmjr/wyndsor/README.md

 <hr>

+Wyndsor uses maps to compose dry css via the sass language.
+With aliases, media query consolidation, in-line automated mixins and more, wyndsor can rapidly get you from prototype to prod.

+We’re still percolating on what wyndsor should and can do, and your ideas and feedback can help.
+Please submit feature requests as issues on Github.

 ### Mapping with Wyndsor
 Wyndsor will always treat any parent name as a class selector unless you use:
 - "#" for ids